werckme/werckmeister/README.md

 A track is embraced by brackets (`[]`), a voice by curled braces (`{}`).
 The shortest valid Werckmeister piece would be: `[{}]`
 ### Notation
-The syntax is loosely inspired by the [lilypond](http://lilypond.org) notaion syntax.
+The syntax is loosely inspired by the [lilypond](http://lilypond.org) notation syntax.
 A note is written by letter followed by a number for its duration.
 If a note has no duration, the last given duration will be used.